🎯 What is search intent optimization? (Direct answer)

 1. What Is Search Intent?
 The Complete Definition for 2026

 Search intent — sometimes called user intent or query intent — is what a person actually wants when they type something into a search engine.
 Not the words themselves, but the goal behind them.
-Someone searching "how to fix a leaky faucet" isn't looking for a page that contains those three words — they want a walkthrough they can follow with a wrench in their hand, ideally with pictures.
+Someone searching "how to fix a leaky faucet" isn't looking for a page that contains those three words — they want a walkthrough they can follow with a wrench in their hand.
+This shift from keyword-matching to intent-matching is one of the clearest threads running through the history of SEO →.

 Google's current systems — Gemini and MUM — evaluate intent at a semantic and entity level, not just a keyword level.
 "Python" means programming or wildlife depending on context.
 "Apple" resolves to the company or the fruit before keyword matching even runs.
-Google isn't slotting queries into rigid buckets; it's reading the situation: what device is the user on, where are they, what did they search before, how did they phrase this?
-The result is an intent model that's much harder to game with surface-level keyword tactics.
+Google isn't slotting queries into rigid buckets; it's reading the situation — what device the user is on, where they are, what they searched before, how they phrased this — and producing an intent model that's much harder to game with surface-level keyword tactics.
+See the semantic SEO & entity optimization guide → for how this entity-level evaluation works in practice.

 2. Why Search Intent Is More Important Than Keywords

-For years, SEO meant finding the right keywords and placing them in the right spots.
-That worked when Google was mostly a text-matching engine.
-That's no longer how it works.
 Keywords are still a signal, but they're a secondary one.
 What Google is primarily evaluating is whether your content satisfies the intent behind the query.
 Semrush's 2024 ranking factors study put text relevance — how well content matches what the user was looking for — at the top of the list, ahead of backlinks and technical signals.
-Source: DemandSage SEO Statistics, 2026

-Within the intent-matched pool, Google checks whether each page's format fits what users typically want for that intent type.
-Informational queries expect guides and tutorials.
-Commercial queries expect comparisons and reviews.
-Transactional queries expect product pages and pricing.
+Within the intent-matched pool, Google checks whether each page's format fits what users expect for that intent type.
 Right keywords, wrong format — still deprioritised.

 3. The Four Types of Search Intent Explained